 It is becoming more common for HR departments to provide special work equipment for employees who need or want it.
 Two examples are standing desks and exercise balls in place of chairs.

 Work On Your Posture

 Sitting at a desk all day can be hard on your body, and poor posture can make that even worse.
 Make sure to sit up straight.
 Stop hunching your shoulders and leaning back in your chair.
 Just these small changes can do wonders for your back!

 I know that sometimes an entire afternoon will go by and I’ll realize I haven’t filled my water bottle a single time!
-It’s so important to remember to hydrate though.
-Sitting at a desk all day can make it difficult to forget though.
-Once you get in the habit though, it’s so much easier!
+It’s so important to remember to hydrate.
+Sitting at a desk all day can make it difficult to remember, though.
+Once you get in the habit, it’s so much easier!
 The more water I drink, the more I have to get up to use the bathroom.
 Every time I have to get up to use the bathroom, I have the opportunity to take a short walk, as well as refill my water bottle!

 I know the last thing I want to do when I get home from a long day at work is hop on the elliptical or go for a run.
 I really just want to lay on the couch and watch Netflix!
 But after sitting at a desk all day, my body needs movement.
 If you’re sitting all day at work, take advantage of your time at home to make up for all that sitting.

 What do you do to stay healthy while working at a desk?

 Sign up to get a list of my favorite tools and resources for staying productive!